12 female-directed films to watch

 Italian filmmaker Alice Rohrwacher created some very beautiful magical realism in this modern fairytale of sorts.
 Happy as Lazzaro follows a young man who stages a kidnapping for his boss, a bourgeois landowner, and then falls asleep, only to suddenly wake up decades later in the Italian countryside.
 Stunning farmlands and social class conflicts in 20th century Italy are shot on super 16mm film — an important detail for the true cinephile geeks!
 The film was nominated for the Palm D’or at Cannes, but won for its screenplay.
 Alice is a true genius, and you can even watch her lovely film on Netflix.

 Cathy Yan directs this dark comedy about dead pigs floating down a river in Shanghai.
-That is a crazy description I know, and so is this eccentric movie about the intersecting lives of five characters facing Chinese modernisation and gentrification.
-It’s stylish, colourful, energetic, and Cathy’s work is in a league of its own.
+That is a crazy description I know, and so is this eccentric movie about the intersecting lives of five characters facing Chinese modernization and gentrification.
+It’s stylish, colorful, energetic, and Cathy’s work is in a league of its own.
 This movie premiered at Sundance in 2018 and I have no idea how one gets access to it beyond stalking the festival circuit.
 Maybe that should change?
 Netflix, buy this so everyone can watch!
 And she’s directing the next Harley Quinn movie, so there is hope for the future perhaps.

 Leave No Trace